 According to the U.S. Bureau of Labor Statistics, employment for Applied Behavior Analysis is expected to increase by 33% between 2010 and 2020.

-Taken with additional course requirements, the 6-course sequence can also lead to a Master’s in Special Education, Applied Behavior Analyst emphasis.
+Students can take the 6-course sequence for a Graduate Certificate in Applied Behavior Analysis or, with additional course requirements, as part of a Master’s in Special Education, Applied Behavior Analyst emphasis.
 This option may be appropriate for individuals who do not currently possess a Master’s degree and wish to sit for the BCBA exam, as a Master’s degree (or higher) will be a BACB requirement beginning in January 2016.

 Students are required to be admitted to either the Master’s in Special Education or the Graduate Certificate program prior to registering for classes.
 Applicants must be employed at least part-time in a field related to Applied Behavior Analysis to be admitted to the program and successfully complete coursework.

 Applicants intending on enrolling in this program must complete the formal application process with all required documents, which include:

 Admission Grade Point Average (GPA) Requirements:

 Option One – GPA required 3.00 or Higher